 California courts have held that owners are generally exempt from liability if their dogs bite veterinarians or vet assistants during treatment.
 (Priebe v.
 Nelson, 39 Cal.4th 1112 (Cal.
 Sup.
 Ct.
 2006).)

 If a dog grabs someone with its teeth but doesn't break the skin, that could still count as a bite.
-In a case where a worker fell from his ladder after a dog closed its jaws on his pants, the court held that the animal's owner was liable for the injuries under section 3342 (Johnson v.
+In a case where a worker fell from his ladder after a dog closed its jaws on his pants, the court held that the animal's owner was liable for the injuries under Cal.
+Civil Code section 3342.
+(Johnson v.
 McMahan, 80 Cal.Rptr.2d 173 (Cal.
 App.
 2d Dist.
-1998)).
+1998).)

-A dog is considered potentially dangerous if it has:
+Under California law, a dog is considered "potentially dangerous" if it has:

-Anyone who owns or has control over a dog may also face criminal charges when the animal injures someone while roaming at large, but only if the owner or keeper knew the dog was prone to "mischievous" behavior but didn't keep it under control.
-The crime is a felony if the victim was killed and a "wobbler" (either a misdemeanor or felony) if the victim was only injured.
-(Cal.
-Penal Code § 399 (2020).)
+Anyone who owns or has control over a dog may also face criminal charges when the animal injures someone while roaming at large, but only if the owner or keeper:

-Dog owners may have one or more legal defenses in civil lawsuits over injuries caused by their animals.
+Dog owners could have one or more legal defenses in civil lawsuits over injuries caused by their animals.
 For instance, they might argue that the victims:

-A different set of defenses may apply in criminal charges resulting from dog bites.
+A different set of defenses might apply if criminal charges result from a dog bite.